apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

   <a href="#" class="close" data-dismiss="alert" aria-label="close">&times;</a>
   <strong>Notepad Works</strong><br/>Try not to use the issue tracker as a backlog for items that need fixes from others.
 Any good task management software on your laptop will do instead.
 </div>

+# But, can't I just use the software?

+The distinction between user and developer is, for the most part, an imaginary one in open source.
+You are not a user.
+You are not a developer. *We* all are contributors.
+If you have already diagnosed a problem or have found a use case for an attractive improvement and feature, we strongly recommend you simply walk down the path of making that all a reality and *contribute* back.
+If you find yourself unable to do so, you will need to find and procure resources that can [teach you the how-to](https://www.coursera.org/) or [do it for you](https://www.apereo.org/content/commercial-affiliates).
+Reporting an issue and hoping/waiting for someone else to come along and provide a fix for you is never an acceptable strategy.

+> I am only one; but still I am one.
+I cannot do everything; but still I can do something; and because I cannot do everything, I will not refuse to do the something that I can do. - Edward Everett Hale

+If you insist on being treated like a user, you then need to revisit and realign expectations with [folks and resources]((https://www.apereo.org/content/commercial-affiliates) that can provide you with the treatment you need.
+All of the work that goes into the development of a rich comprehensive software platform is almost exclusively done on a voluntary basis.
+Therefor, you have expectations that resemble something of a commercial support agreement with clauses that include promises, garantees, SLAs and follow-ups, you simply need to level up with an entity that actually provides that sort of functionality.

 # How do I know who's working on what?